 From YA 2012, this tax relief has been offered, and it has now been extended until YA 2025.

-18) Education and medical insurance
+21) Education and medical insurance

-19) SOCSO
+22) SOCSO

 Claim: Up to RM350

 Your contributions to the Social Security Organisation (SOCSO) are deductible during the assessment year.
-Previously, this relief was limited to RM250, but it was increased to RM350 in Budget 2022.
+Previously, this relief was limited to RM250, but it was adjusted back to RM350 in Budget 2022.
 The scope of this tax relief was also expanded to include contributions made by employees through the Employment Insurance System (EIS).

-Claim: RM5,000
+Claim: Up to RM7,000 or RM5,000

 Tax Deductions

 While tax reliefs reduce your chargeable income, tax deductions reduce the amount of your aggregate income (the sum of your total income for the entire year).
-These are the deductions allowed for YA 2022, on an individual claim:
+These are the deductions allowed for YA 2025, on an individual claim:

 1) Donations to charities, sports activities, and approved funds/institutions